Best Paid Substack Newsletters 2026 (Top 15 by Revenue)

 Lenny Rachitsky runs what is arguably the most influential product management newsletter on the internet, with 670,000+ total subscribers and 18,000+ paid subscribers (a 4–5% paid conversion rate, according to Growth In Reverse).
 A former Airbnb product lead, Rachitsky publishes deeply researched guides on growth, product strategy, hiring, and leadership.
 His paid subscribers get access to exclusive posts, a private Slack community with 30,000+ senior PMs, and free subscriptions to 15+ premium tools including Linear, PostHog, and Superhuman.

 At $15/month ($150/year), it's one of the pricier Substacks — but the tool bundle alone is worth more than the subscription cost.
 If you're a product manager, founder, or growth leader, this is the single paid newsletter most likely to pay for itself.
+For a broader founder-focused stack (paid plus free), see our best newsletters for tech founders.

 The Diff — Byrne Hobart